DNVIC/archipelago-sm64hacks/README.md

 Q: You said (most) romhacks, what hacks aren't supported?

-A: Basically any decomp hack will probably not be supported since this uses MIPS assembly code to change certain parts of the game to read from File 2 (easiest way to implement it, sm64's code is a mess), and when you recompile a rom from source and edit basically anything, the compiler will shift all of these pointers the assembly code relies upon, which causes the assembly code to fail completely.
+A: Basically any decomp hack will probably not ever be supported since this uses MIPS assembly code to change certain parts of the game to read from File 2 (easiest way to implement it, sm64's code is a mess), and when you recompile a rom from source and edit basically anything, the compiler will shift all of these pointers the assembly code relies upon, which causes the assembly code to fail completely.

+Any binary hack with 8 stars per level is not currently supported, nor is Decades Later or Star Revenge 6.25.
+I want both to work at some point, but that some point might be a bit away depending on how lazy I am (8 stars per level should be simple, but decades later/6.25 won't be so simple, and both would require special code to support them in particular)

 Q: Why doesn't this use BizHawk, and instead this weird thing called "star display"?